CircumSpector/DS4WDocs/docs/guides/prevent-steam-conflict.md

     === "Part 2"

         1. Disable "Swipe Touchpad to Switch Profiles" on the Settings tab
-            - Having this option enabled might cause DS4Windows to accidantly switch profiles depending on how your Steam remappings are customized or how the game you're playing uses the Touchpad
+            - Having this option enabled might cause DS4Windows to accidantly switch profiles when using the touchpad
         2. Check on your Auto Profiles tab if you haven't associated any Steam game to other profile that might disable the "DS4 Total Passthru" profile
             - In case you never messed with anything inside of the Auto Profiles tab then just ignore it